Your safety and security is very important to us at First Federal Bank.

 from well known reputable software vendors.
 Make sure the software package you purchase

-includes anti-virus, anti-spy- ware, anti-phishing, and anti-spam protection.
+includes anti-virus, anti-spy- ware, anti-phishing, and anti-spam protection. - Do not disable the computer firewall.

-• Use a reputable third party router/modem with firewall capabilities instead of connecting your
+- Use a reputable third party router/modem with firewall capabilities instead of connecting your

-• Avoid downloading programs or files from unknown sources.
+computer directly to the internet. - Avoid downloading programs or files from unknown sources.

-• Computers used for business online banking should be used for business related functions only.
+- Computers used for business online banking should be used for business related functions only.

-These computers should not be used for personal use or personal web browsing.
+These computers should not be used for personal use or personal web browsing. - Mobile computers/laptops should have disk encryption enabled and strong password or

-• If your home or business computer is connected via wireless network, make sure the SSID is
+bio-metrics authentication. - If your home or business computer is connected via wireless network, make sure the SSID is

-• If you feel your computer is infected with malware or compromised, disconnect it from the
+hidden and a wireless security password is required. - If you feel your computer is infected with malware or compromised, disconnect it from the

 internet immediately.
 Resolve the issue on your own or have it repaired by a reputable service